BMW-InnovationLab/SORDI_Omniverse_Defect_Generation_Extension/README.md

 1. **Copy the Target PrimPath**:
    - Open the extension within NVIDIA Omniverse.
-   - Click on the prim to which you wish to apply defects, and then click `Copy`.
+   - Click on the prim(s) to which you wish to apply defects, and then click `Copy`.
-   - Click `Apply` to add the necessary primvars to the prim.
+   - Click `Apply` to add the necessary primvars to the prim(s) selected.

 ![Loading pc](./exts/defect.generation/data/extension_preview_1.png)